Janguis/Tabletop_Game_Recommendation/README.md

 There is also a file describing the metadata for each of the stored .csv files.

 Each code processes a data input into a data output, meaning each stage can be updated and run indiviudally.
+The order refers to the order I performed each stage of the project and can be followed if new data from BGG is utilised.
 A breakdown of the required data input and code output is below:

 | Order | Data Input (.csv)  | Code file (.ipynb)  | Data Output (.csv) |